Procrastination and the Art of Getting Things Done

 Finding your way in the Dark Playground

-Tim Urban, who writes pretty well but draws like a three-year-old—and that’s awesome—has clearly explained why procrastinators procrastinate.
+Tim Urban, who writes pretty well but draws like a three-year-old (which is awesome), has clearly explained why procrastinators procrastinate.
 Tim identifies the root of the problem: a battle in your head between the Rational Decision-Maker, your responsible adult self trying to navigate through life, and the Instant Gratification Monkey, a silly beast who doesn’t know better and only wants to go to the Dark Playground, “a place where leisure activities happen at times when leisure activities are not supposed to be happening.”

 You may already be familiar with some of the inhabitants of the Dark Playground: silly memes, Facebook posts, an iguana, and snakes, lots of snakes.
 Granted, you may dig up some interesting fact while wandering there, like the origin of James Bond’s name in Wikipedia, but you’ll feel guilty and anxious as you realize that your time in the Dark Playground is undeserved—you should be doing something else.